jump-dev/SCS.jl/README.md

 ```

 Moreover, you may select one of the linear solvers to be used by `SCS.Optimizer`
 via `linear_solver` keyword.
-The options available are `SCS.IndirectSolver` (the
+The options available are `SCS.DirectSolver` (the
-default) and `SCS.DirectSolver`.
+default) and `SCS.IndirectSolver`.
 A third option for using a GPU is experimental,
 see the section below.

 #### SCS on GPU